StackExchange/blackbox/README.md

   * *The RPM way*: `make packages-rpm` and now you have an RPM you can install.
   * *The MacPorts Way*: `sudo port install vcs_blackbox`
   * *The hard way*: Copy all the files in "bin" to your "bin".
+  * *The Antigen Way*: Add `antigen bundle StackExchange/blackbox` to your .zshrc
+  * *The Zgen Way*: Add `zgen load StackExchange/blackbox` to your .zshrc where you're loading your other plugins.

 Commands: